DanHerman212/streaming-systems/readme.md

 ## **That's it!**<br>
 ### Here is what happens once you run the script:
 <font size="5">
-1. Build a container registry, containerize the applications and push to Artifact Registry<br><br>
+1. The script will first build a container registry, then containerize the applications and finally push to the Artifact Registry<br><br>
-2. Setup infrastructure with Terraform (Cloud Run, Cloud Tasks, Pub/Sub, Cloud Scheduler, Service Accounts, Storage Bucket, Dataset and Table Schema)<br><br>
+2. Deploy infrastructure with Terraform.
+All services, service account and permissions will be deployed in roughly 1 minute.<br><br>
-3. Deploy the Dataflow pipeline<br><br>
+3. Once all infrastructure is deployed, the Dataflow pipeline will be launched in the background<br><br>
 4. Once all service are deployed, you'll receive a message with links on where to check status of deployment.<br><br>
 5. The "valve" for the data feed is cloud scheduler.
 If you ever need to pause the data feed, just go to scheduler in the gcp console and pause the triggers.
 <br>